yimuchen/UserUtils/PlotUtils/doc/PlotUtilsCore.md

 contain and index the plotting instructions and the data containers used for instructing the plotting process relies heavily on ROOT's internal memory manager to keep track of what is plotting one where and how.
-While this setup does allow for arbitrarily complicated layouts and "simple" plotting across difference platforms with the string based object identification, these are not desireable features for analysis, where layouts are relatively simple, yet one needs a more rigorous interface to ensure plotting clarity, especially where data containers might required intensive and complicated calculation routines before actually being plotted.
+While this setup does allow for arbitrarily complicated layouts and “simple” plotting across difference platforms with the string based object identification, these are not desirable features for analysis, where layouts are relatively simple, yet one needs a more rigorous interface to ensure plotting clarity, especially where data containers might required intensive and complicated calculation routines before actually being plotted.